sekaycee/alx-higher_level_programming/0x11-python-network_1/README.md

 # Network 1
 Project completed during **Software Engineering** program with **ALX**.
-Aims to learn about HTTP and HTTP cookies using Python's urllib, sys, and requests modules.
+Aims to learn about HTTP and HTTP cookies using Python's urllib, sys, and requests modules

 ## Tools
 * Scripts are written with Bash5 and Python3